-The overarching message being — if your customer wants a car, don’t build them a car iteratively tire, by chassis by engine by full car.
-Instead, focus on the underlying need — they want a car, they want to get from A to B — so develop the smallest thing — the mvp — that allows them to start testing their journey of getting from mvp.
-In the Henrik Kniberg diagram — the first iteration of solving the customer’s need was building a skateboard.
+The overarching message being — if your customer wants a car, don’t build them a car in one go — meaning they are waiting endlessly for the end product, instead produce it iteratively tire, by chassis by engine by full car.
+Building it iteratively means a focus on the underlying need — they want a car, they want to get from A to B — so develop the smallest thing — the mvp — that allows them to start testing their journey of getting from A to B. In the Henrik Kniberg diagram — the first iteration of solving the customer’s need was building a skateboard.
 Not ideal but something for them to test…!

 We all agreed how useful this was to help us really frame the project and road plan head.

 In the ‘What could be better’ area — there was one query raised around holding shorter Show and Tells.
 We went around to get everyone’s views and they ranged in opinion.
 The various comments are summarized below:

 · structure good, pitched well — sometimes things gets dragged into detail — perhaps have the start and end all at the start e.g.: where are we now and where are we going with it and the detail in the sprint is here.

 · They should be as short as they can be but as long as they need to be.